Economic activity and social change in the UK, real-time indicators: 31 May 2024

 Dataset release dates and intended release frequency

 Latest release dates and intended release frequency of our associated datasets are available in the following list.
-Please note that there may be some change to the intended release frequency due to a variety of reasons.
-If you would like further information about any of these datasets, please email: realtime.indicators@ons.gov.uk.
+Please note that there may be some change to the intended release frequency because of a variety of reasons, such as data availability.
+If you would like further information about any of these datasets or previous release dates, please email: realtime.indicators@ons.gov.uk.

 Weekly data release